mattiacreates/EmotionKnowledge/README.md

 enabled.
 The default is `medium`, but you can also select `base`, `small`, or `large` depending on your resource constraints.

+Short backchannel interjections are preserved as separate utterances.
+Pass `--no-preserve-backchannels` to merge them back into the surrounding speech.
+Use `--preserve-end-times` to keep original end timestamps (enabled by default).

 For example, the following command uses the smaller `base` model:

 ```bash